vendia/blog/releases/2022-01-31-releasenotes.md

 ## Smart Contracts Editor Enhancements

 We added more information to the Smart Contracts details page, including the Vendia resource name of the smart contract.
-In addition, we've auto-formatted the input query and the output mutation.
+In addition, we've auto-formatted the input query and the output mutation input boxes.